000MDK/WSLg.Ubuntu-CommPrev.postflight/README.md

 ------------------------

 All set?
-Run setup.cmd and report issues here.
+Change locale in setup.sh if needed, run setup.cmd and report issues here, if any.

 ------------------------